quicwg/base-drafts/draft-ietf-quic-tls.md

   application keys.
 * "{" and "}" enclose messages that are protected by the TLS Handshake keys.

-If 0-RTT is not possible, then the client does not send frames protected by the 0-RTT key (@B).
-In that case, the only key transition on the client is from cleartext (@A) to 1-RTT protection (@C).
+If 0-RTT is not attempted, then the client does not send frames protected by the 0-RTT key (@B).
+In that case, the only key transition on the client is from cleartext (@A) to 1-RTT protection (@C), which happens before it sends its final set of TLS handshake messages.

 The server sends TLS handshake messages without protection (@A).
 The server transitions from no protection (@A) to full 1-RTT protection (@C) after it sends the last of its handshake messages.

 Some TLS handshake messages are protected by the TLS handshake record protection.
-However, keys derived at this stage are not exported for use in QUIC.
+These keys are not exported from the TLS connection for use in QUIC.
 QUIC frames from the server are sent in the clear until the final transition to 1-RTT keys.